Saunas Jun 16, 2022

 You eat protein after you exercise to support muscle repair and muscle-building processes, right?
 The same should apply after a sauna session (particularly if that sauna session followed an intense workout).

-What to Drink After Sauna Use?
+What to Drink After Infrared Sauna Use?

 Perhaps even more important than what you eat after a sauna session is what you drink.